Following a successful interview, an admissions test is required.

 Q: How do I prepare?

 After your interview, we will provide you with a preparation guide and workbook.
 We will also give you access to the EDT online portal which features training videos to refresh your memory on concepts you may not have looked at for a while.
-The workbook will contain sample questions and solutions to give you a quick review of your skill level.
+The workbook will contain sample questions and solutions to give you a quick assessment of your skill level.
 Working through the sample questions will help you prepare for the test.
 Although the sample questions represent the general nature of the test, it is possible that a type of question not illustrated may appear in the test or that material illustrated may not appear.

 Q: When do I take the EDT?